rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 1. Should we have a YANG Action to reset a receiver or a subscription?
 E.g., discussed in {{reset}}.
    - There seems to be consensus that having/keeping such a YANG action is useful if a configured subscription is stuck.
    - Further discussion is needed to indicate where such an RPC should be in the data model, and what effect it should have:
-      - It could be under the subscription list, which would effectively be equivalent to forcing the subscription to terminate and re-initialise across all receivers.
+      - It could be under the subscription list, which would effectively be equivalent to forcing the subscription to terminate and re-initialize across all receivers.
-      - It could also be under the receiver list, which would effectively be equivalent to forcing all subscriptions using that receiver to terminate and re-initialise.
+      - It could also be under the receiver list, which would effectively be equivalent to forcing all subscriptions using that receiver to terminate and re-initialize.
       - **We also need to consider whether this would clear subscription counters or not.**
       - **We also consider whether configured subscription MAY/SHOULD share transport sessions where possible, or whether each subscription uses a separate transport session, or whether this is down to the transport session definition.
-This decision may impact the design of the data model, and pehaps the transport requirements text.**
+This decision may impact the design of the data model, and perhaps the transport requirements text.**
       - **Rob: I've written up some text for the reset action on a subscription and under the receiver (that applies to all subscriptions that reference the receiver configuration).
 Unlike the existing reset action, I've removed the return parameter (timestamp of when it took effect), and I think that we should allow it to be processed asynchronously w.r.t the RPC caller.
 Authors, please check the latest text.**

 1. Should we support configurable subscription-level keepalives?